 - Air surrounding the boiler, venting, and vent termination(s) is used for combustion and must be free of any compounds that cause corrosion of internal components. - These include corrosive compounds that are found in aerosol sprays, detergents, bleaches, cleaning solvents, oil-based paints/varnishes, and refrigerants.
 The air in hair/nail salons, spas, dry cleaning stores, photo processing labs, and storage areas for pool supplies often contains these compounds.
+Therefore, it is recommended that external (outdoor) installations be used for these locations where possible.
 In applications utilizing room air where there are high levels of particulates, Rinnai offers a room air screen. - The boiler, venting, and vent termination(s) should not be installed in any areas where the air may contain these corrosive compounds. - Install the boiler as far away as possible from any air inlet vents.
 Corrosive fumes, sometimes found in hair/nail salons, spas, or other industries exposed to toxic fumes, may be released through these vents when not in operation.
 Chemicals that are corrosive in nature should not be stored or used near the boiler or vent termination.
-This requirement applies to indoor installations. - In coastal regions, the boiler should be installed so that it is sheltered/protected from exposure to sea breeze.
+This requirement applies to indoor and outdoor installations. - In coastal regions, the boiler should be installed so that it is sheltered/protected from exposure to sea breeze.
 Exposure to salty spray or breeze can cause corrosion of the boiler. - DO NOT install the boiler in areas where intake air might be contaminated with chemicals. - DO NOT use room air in applications where the indoor air is corrosive.
 Install the boiler as direct vent in a sealed closet so that it is protected from the potential of contaminated indoor air. - Install the boiler and/or vent termination as far away as possible from exhaust vent hoods and dryer vents. - Damage and repair due to corrosive compounds in the air is not covered by warranty.